 Sales and/or Fundraising

-All student group fundraising activities must follow University policies and procedures, as well as local, state, and federal laws.
+All student group fundraising activities must follow University policies and procedures, as well as local, state, and federal laws and regulations.
 When planning a fundraiser, keep the following in mind:

-- Reserved spaces and contact tables must display the name of the student group and be staffed at all times by the members of the student group which have reserved space for the fundraiser or sale.
+- Reserved spaces and contact tables must display the name of the student group and be staffed at all times by the members of the student group that has reserved space for the fundraiser or sale.

 - The name of the sponsoring student group must be prominently displayed in all advertising and other communications connected with the fundraising or sales effort, including at the event site itself.